 - Star Citizen is still in Alpha so if you build a PC for it now, it may be outdated by the time the game finally releases.
 However, I personally have been playing Star Citizen since 2014 (Hangar module at first, then Arena Commander and then the PU) and I think it already has more content than many AAA games.

 - A lot of performance issues are on the server side.
 Your PC can only do so much if the bottleneck is on the server.
 However, I do get 60 FPS on my system at max settings.
 It dips to 30 or so in some un-optimized areas but it is still playable.
 That is just the price you pay for playing an Alpha.

 I have used advanced tools to analyze CPU usage, RAM usage (not just allocation) and other metrics.
 Tools like Windows Task Manager are very misleading since they average out the load over the tick period.
 Only by using advanced tools that can show CPU usage down to the micro-second do you see the real picture:

-The 10900K is my top pick for SC and it is what I use.
-Star Citizen does use a lot of cores and the 10900K’s plentiful core plus high single core performance is perfect for its use case.
-I have tested out other newer chips like the 11900K and the Ryzen 5900X but the 10900K beats both of them.
-I am yet to test out the Intel 12900K but early benchmarks suggest that it performs very similar in flight sims so might not be worth the upgrade.
+The 12900K is my top pick for SC and it is what is leading the charts.
+Star Citizen does use a lot of cores and the 12900K’s plentiful core plus high single core performance is perfect for its use case.
+While AMD does pretty well in other games, it is still a bit behind in Star Citizen for a variety of reasons.
+I have tested out AMD chips like the top end, specialized gaming chip 5800X3D and the multi purpose RyZen 5950X but the 12900K beats both of them.

 2. Graphics Card